comp423-23f/csxl-final-team-d8/docs/seat-and-room-admin-views--spec.md

 ## Backend

-The backend serves as the backbone of our application by handling data processing and database interactions.
+The backend serves act as the backbone of the application by handling data processing and database interactions.
 Its purpose is to provide support to the frontend through API routes and service functions.

 ### API Routes